Grave Digger (band): The Clans Will Rise Again and The Living Dead (2010–2018)

 On 12 January 2010, Schmidt was replaced by Domain guitarist Axel Ritt after performing temporarily during the remaining dates of the band's previous tour.
 On 1 October 2010, Grave Digger released the album The Clans Will Rise Again in Europe, with a North American release following soon after.
 The band members explain that it is a loose sequel of the 1996 album Tunes of War, "but this time not a concept album about the Scottish history, rather a work about Scotland, its mysticism and its people."
 On 11 September 2011, a video for the song "Highland Farewell" was made available for streaming.

 On 27 July 2012, the band released an EP entitled Home at Last with the album Clash of the Gods following on 31 August 2012.
 They performed a handful of shows in the UK and Europe from early to late 2012 and then toured throughout 2013 in Europe and a few shows in Brazil in support of the album.

 In February 2014, the band began recording their next album titled Return of the Reaper, which was released on 11 July 2014, with later release dates elsewhere.
 In November 2014, keyboardist H.P.
 Katzenburg left the band in order to spend more time on outside projects.
 He was replaced by new member Marcus Kniep, who would continue performing as The Reaper.

 In October 2015, Exhumation – The Early Years was released, which contains re-recorded versions of the band's "absolute classics with a dynamic and powerful sound of 2015," according to a press release.

 In June 2016, Grave Digger entered the studio to begin working on their next album entitled Healed by Metal, which was released on 13 January 2017.
 They embarked on a tour with Blind Guardian as the support act on the second leg North American tour supporting the album Beyond the Red Mirror.

 In March 2018, the band returned to the studio to record their nineteenth album The Living Dead, which was released on 14 September 2018, with a European tour taking place in January 2019.
 On 25 June 2018, longtime drummer Stefan Arnold departed the band.
 He was replaced by Marcus Kniep.

 Fields of Blood (2020–present)

-Grave Digger's twentieth album Fields of Blood was released on 29 May 2020, celebrating the band's 40th anniversary.
-The follow-up album Symbol of Eternity was released on 26 August 2022.